 Thermal and Fluid Systems Exam Review Course – Our 60-hour review course covers the following topics: basic engineering practice, fluid mechanics, heat transfer principles, mass balance principles, thermodynamics, supportive knowledge, hydraulic and fluid applications, and energy/power system applications.

-Our 60-hour review course is divided into two parts:
+Our 60-hour PE Mechanical review courses are divided into two parts:

-- Refresher Classes - Prepares students by reviewing topics that are critical for the PE exam.
+- Refresher Classes - These prepare students by reviewing topics that are critical for the PE Mechanical exams.
 The course allows students to experience some theory and high-probability problems.
 All topics will be taught in approximately 36 hours.

 - Workshop Sessions - These allow our students to practice and solve several problems that require numerical solutions.
 All topics will be taught in approximately 24 hours.
-The workshops consist exclusively of solving problems, which is critical for the PE exam.
+The workshops consist exclusively of solving problems, which is critical for the PE Mechanical exams.

 Question of the Week